francesco-pittacolo/KathaRange/README.md

 # CyForge

 ## What is it?
-**CyForge** is a cybersecurity network-emulation environment built on the Kathará Framework API.
+**CyForge** is a cybersecurity network-emulation system based on the Kathará Framework API (https://github.com/KatharaFramework/Kathara).
 It allows you to create dynamic, containerized networks for cyber attack and defense scenarios, integrating leading open-source technologies such as:

 -   **Snort 3** (IDS)